SkillfulElectro/JuaLang/README.md

 an experimental programming language which is written based on PDAs instead of algorithms like LALR(1) and etc

 ## Goal
-- creating an extension system for fun
+- creating an extension system for fun , trying to make Jua as extensible as possible

 ## TODO!
 - [x] lexer init